sudonym-i/GRU_trade_engine/README.md

 ---

-**⚠️ FINAL DISCLAIMER: This software is for educational and research purposes.
+**⚠️ IMPORTANT DISCLAIMER: This software provides advisory recommendations only and is for educational and research purposes.
+All trading decisions remain entirely with the user.
 Trading involves substantial risk of loss.
 The authors assume no responsibility for financial losses.
-Always conduct thorough testing and consider your risk tolerance before live trading.**
+Always conduct thorough testing, verify recommendations independently, and consider your risk tolerance before making any trading decisions.
+Past performance does not guarantee future results.**